 After looting the throne, all present must Wis Save 18 or hear the roar “Usurper!

 Bastard betrayer!
 A curse upon your line!” and scram in fear for 2d8 rounds.
 If rolling

 Throne weighs 784 lbs.
 Worth 1000 gp.

-Best thing yet, so much is interactive, yet it never feels cheap or unfinished.
+Best thing yet, so much can be interacted with and it never feels cheap or unfinished.
 An ancient goblin warmachinedrillthing (I don’t know the logistics of it reaching the place it ended up in, one of the few lapses in the writing I have been able to detect) that can be REPAIRED AND USED GODDAMMIT.
-Just about every trick in every book I have ever seen or imagined or dreamed about shows up yet it never feels stale.
-Yet it’s not a slaughterfest either, the Inner Keep is home to anything from the damn crows to a group of wizards lured by their trusted friend who is in turn seduced by a Succubus to craft some sort of ring to help her escape her imprisonment within the fortress (it is the wedding ring btw).
+Just about every trick in every book I have ever seen or imagined or dreamed about shows up yet it never gets stale.
+It’s not a slaughterfest either; the Inner Keep is home to anything from the damn crows to a group of wizards lured by their trusted friend who is in turn seduced by a Succubus to craft some sort of ring to help her escape her imprisonment within the fortress (it is the wedding ring btw).
 I guess I can gripe and ask how she and her human servants (you find wizard apprentices, in various states of life and death, throughout the adventure) manage to co-exist just five rooms from the batshit insane spirit of Kajir, Last Engineer and guardian spirit sworn to preserve the Inner Keep forever.
 It almost pulls a Death Frost Doom, only instead of just animating the Undead have tactics.
-It’s like MC&P devoured a library of good OSR adventures and now bestrides the earth in some sort of giant, amalgam of their shapes, spitting fire and shooting lightning bolts from its hands with every giant, earth-shattering step.
+It’s like MC&P devoured a library of good OSR adventures and now bestrides the earth in some sort of giant amalgamated form, spitting fire from its mouth and shooting lightning bolts from its hands with every earth-shattering step.